August 15, 2023

 Post office

-Send the completed application forms via post to the following address:
+Your employees can send their completed application forms via post to the following address:

 Department of Social Protection